-Designed for high school students interested in journalism and/or critical writing, the Teen Critic Program at Shakespeare Theatre Company teaches students how to view theatrical productions with a critical eye and how to write an informed comprehensive theatre review.
+Designed for high school students interested in theatre, journalism and/or critical writing, the Teen Critic Program at Shakespeare Theatre Company teaches students how to view productions with a critical eye and write a savvy, persuasive theatre review.

 Previous professional critics who have worked with the Teen Critics include: